History of rail transport in Germany: Development

 Lacking a technological base at first, the Germans imported their engineering and hardware from Britain, but quickly learned the skills needed to operate and expand the railways.
 In many cities, the new railway shops were the centres of technological awareness and training, so that by 1850, Germany was self-sufficient in meeting the demands of railroad construction, and the railways were a major impetus for the growth of the new steel industry.

 The following years saw a rapid growth: By the year 1845, there were already more than 2,000 km of railway line in Germany; ten years later that number was above 8,000.
 Most German states had state-owned railway companies, but there were several large private companies as well.
-One of these private companies, the Rhenish Railway (Rheinische Eisenbahn), built the first ever international railway line.
+One of these private companies, the Rhenish Railway (Rheinische Eisenbahn), built one of the first ever international railway lines.
 The line connected Cologne to Antwerp in Belgium and was opened in 1843.

 The first German railways

 In 1820, Friedrich Harkort founded a consortium with the aim of building a wagonway from the Schlebusch Coal Region (Kohlerevier Schlebusch) to Haspe.
 The Schlesbusch-Harkort Coal Railway (Schlebusch-Harkorter Kohlenbahn), with a length of one Prussian mile (7½ kilometres), was largely completed by 1828 and was the first railway to operate over such a distance.
 The haulage of coal on this narrow gauge railway was carried out by horses.
 On 1 April 1876, steam locomotives took over the work.
 The railway is now closed and has been dismantled, although parts of the line may still be seen.
 The tracks and wagons were later used in a roughly similar way in the construction of the Deilthal Railway.

 With the laying of iron rails from Essen by the Deilthal Railway Company, founded in 1828, the first proper railway line was built on German soil.
 According to one description, the tracks of this line consisted of oak sleepers on which so-called Straßbäume (wooden rails), each 3.30 metres long, were laid in pairs and fixed with wooden nails.
 Iron rails, 40 millimetres thick, were fastened onto the Straßbäumen, again with wooden nails.
 The track gauge was initially just 82 cm.
-The line was one Prussian mile.
+The line was one Prussian mile (7,532 meters).

 On 20 September 1831, the Deilthal Railway was ceremonially opened by Prince William, a son of the Prussian king, Frederick William II, and was to be called from then on the Prince William Railway Company (PWE).
 Until 1844 it was operated as a wagonway for the transportation of coal, but as early as 1833 passenger wagons were available "for enjoyment".
 In 1847, the railway was converted to standard gauge and was worked between Steele South and Vohwinkel as a steam-driven railway with the name Steele-Vohwinkel Railway (Steele-Vohwinkler Eisenbahn).
 The trackbed is used today by S-Bahn line no. 9.